artempohribnyi/Google-Advanced-Data-Analytics-Certificate/1. Foundations of Data Science/About this Course.md

 By the end of this course, you will:

--Describe the functions of data analytics and data science within an organization
+- Describe the functions of data analytics and data science within an organization

--Identify tools used by data professionals
+- Identify tools used by data professionals

--Explore the value of data-based roles in organizations
+- Explore the value of data-based roles in organizations

--Investigate career opportunities for a data professional
+- Investigate career opportunities for a data professional

--Explain a data project workflow
+- Explain a data project workflow

--Develop effective communication skills
+- Develop effective communication skills